kubernetes/community/contributors/devel/sig-architecture/api_changes.md

 Check out the [E2E docs](../sig-testing/e2e-tests.md) for detailed information about how to write end-to-end tests for your feature.
+Make sure the E2E tests are running in the default presubmits for a feature that is being promoted to Beta (enabled by default).

 ## Examples and docs